waf/waf.github.com/content/rest-apis-and-relational-databases-in-clojure.rst

 .. role:: clojure(code)
    :language: clojure

-I've been playing around with Clojure for web applications recently, specifically with the excellent `Ring <https://github.com/ring-clojure/ring>`_ and `Compojure <https://github.com/weavejester/compojure>`_ libraries.
+I've been playing around with Clojure for web applications, specifically with the excellent `Ring <https://github.com/ring-clojure/ring>`_ and `Compojure <https://github.com/weavejester/compojure>`_ libraries.
 I've found that most Clojure web application articles out there cover the Ring and Compojure APIs pretty well, but stop short of the data access layer, leaving that up to you.
-In this article I'll cover useful libraries for interacting with a relational database in web applications.
-This article assumes you know the basics of clojure and leiningen.
+In this article I'll cover useful libraries for interacting with relational databases in web applications.
+This article assumes you know the basics of Clojure and Leiningen.

-First, we'll create a simple todo list web application.
-We'll use Compojure to create a REST API, and set up a quick AngularJS UI to drive our application.
-Then, we'll use `Korma <http://sqlkorma.com/>`_ to query our PostgreSQL database and `Lobos <http://budu.github.io/lobos/>`_ to manage our SQL migrations.
+In this post we'll create a simple REST API for a todo list web application.
+We'll use Compojure to create a REST API, `Korma <http://sqlkorma.com/>`_ to query a PostgreSQL database, and `Lobos <http://budu.github.io/lobos/>`_ to create and alter our database tables.

 Generating a Compojure Application
 ==================================